libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Limitations

-WebSockets run over TCP, which is inherently slower than WebRTC's UDP.
 The various upgrades and handshakes add up to six round trips before data can be exchanged.
 Additionally, while WebRTC can leverage self-signed certificates, WebSockets cannot, as they require the server to have a trusted TLS certificate using TCP.

 ### WebTransport